-From 1st November 2012, each tyre produced after 30th June 2012 must be provided with a label that provides information about its basic performance.
+From 1st November 2012, each tyre produced after 30th June 2012 must be provided with a label that gives information about its basic performance.
 It includes 3 parameters:

-Rolling resistance, affecting fuel consumption and CO2 emissions to the atmosphere.
+- Rolling resistance, impact on fuel consumption and CO2 emissions

-The labels give you an overall view of the performance of the tyre, but they do not present many important parameters, e.g., key performance of winter tyres.
-When buying the tyres, do not rely only on their labels.
+The labels give you an overall view of the performance of the tyre, but they do not present many important parameters such as key performance of winter tyres.
+When buying tyres, do not rely only on their labels.

-Winter tyres have their sidewall marked with M+S (Mud + Snow) and Three Peak Mountain Snowflake symbol.
-Sometimes the tyre has no "M+S" marking, but only the snowflake symbol is present.
+Winter tyres have their sidewall marked with a M+S (Mud + Snow) and Three Peak Mountain Snowflake symbol.
+Sometimes the tyre has no "M+S" marking - there is only the snowflake symbol.
 This also means that the tyre is designed for the winter season.

-The names of all-season models often include phrases suggesting good performance throughout the year, such as "All Season", "Quatrac", "Quadraxer", "4Seasons", "All Weather", etc. Some manufacturers also have their own individual markings for all-season tyres.
-Usually, it includes symbols allowing users to easily recognise the tyre type.
+The names of all-season models often include phrases suggesting good performance throughout the year, i.e. "All Season", "Quatrac", "Quadraxer", "4Seasons", "All Weather", etc. Some manufacturers also have their own individual markings for all-season tyres.
+Usually, it includes symbols allowing users to easily identify the tyre type.

 To sum up, the symbol of a mountain top with a snowflake means that the tyre will perform well in typical winter conditions.

 UTQG markings (Uniform Tyre Quality Grading) are mainly shown on tyres from the US market, but they are also found in Europe (a tyre model may be sold on both markets).
 Officially, they are not applicable in Europe, so manufacturers and retailers do not provide information about their meaning and values for individual models.